tahsin4466/StartASM/README.md

 **Current Goal:** Finish the compiler by the end of the year.

 ## Contact
-If you want to contact me about this project, feel free to send an email to tahsinkalkie@gmail.com
+If you want to contact me about this project, feel free to send an email to tahsinkalkie[at]gmail[dot]com